 There’s a lounge with board games and books to read so it could be quite a social place depending on who’s there at the time.

 Day 5: Bridge to Nowhere Lodge – Papriki, 21.5km (about 4 hours)

-The final day is a short stretch of river before hitting the two roughest rapids of the whole journey, and the ones that throw out 50% of people who attempt them.
+The final day of the Whanganui River Journey is a short stretch of river before hitting the two roughest rapids of the whole journey, and the ones that throw out 50% of people who attempt them.

 The day starts out on calm river again, before reaching Ngāporo where the first big rapid is.

-The rapids are just before the campsite and you can choose to plough straight through the middle for ultimate adventure or round the outside for the least chance of capsize.
+The rapids are just before the campsite and you can choose to plow straight through the middle for the ultimate adventure or round the outside for the least chance of capsize.

 It’s not long before you hit the second rapid.

 We watched two really keen canoers go head on into the rapid, and were soon tipped out into the river!